ONSdigital/log.go/README.md

 **Notes:**

-- `context` can be nil however it's recommended to provide a `ctx` value if you have it available - internally `log.Event()` will automatically extract certain common fields (e.g. request IDs, http details) if they exist and add them to the `log.Data` parameters map - this helps to ensure events contain as much useful information as possible.
+- `context` can be nil however it's recommended to provide a `ctx` value if you have it available - internally `log.<event e.g. Info, Warn, Error, Fatal>()` will automatically extract certain common fields (e.g. request IDs, http details) if they exist and add them to the `log.Data` parameters map - this helps to ensure events contain as much useful information as possible.